GChristensen/posts/_posts/2020-03-25-creating-personal-knowledge-base.md

-Occasionally you may also need a [concept mapping](https://en.wikipedia.org/wiki/Concept_map) tool, and utilize an advanced note taking system, such as the one used by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann), which is described in the book [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927).
+Occasionally you may also need a [concept mapping](https://en.wikipedia.org/wiki/Concept_map) tool, and utilize an advanced note taking system, such as the one used by [Niklas Luhmann](https://en.wikipedia.org/wiki/Niklas_Luhmann), which is described in the book [How to Take Smart Notes](https://www.goodreads.com/en/book/show/34507927) (Luhmann did his main work by elaborately wringing notes on the read material and a sophisticated system of links and indexes to keep them together).
+Additionaly, I have
+one more requirement: arbitrary documents, such as PDF files or files produced by concept mapping software should be easily attached and opened.